VEuPathDB/conifer/Util/lib/conifer/docs/DeveloperManual.md

 which can be overridden as desired by other vars yaml files downstream in the hierarchy.
-To make `conifer seed` usable, you should list *all* required variables here and use the `=c=` comment marker for those that have no default value and must be defined elsewhere in the hierarchy.
+To make `conifer seed` usable, you should list *all* required variables here and use the `=c=` comment marker for those that have no default value and therefore must be defined later in the hierarchy.
 Unfortunately there is not a good way to know what variables are required other than to manually get the variables from the configuration templates.
 As a starting point, you can grep the variables out of all the templates; just be careful to note that some variables are internal to conifer (used in comments) or may come from test templates.
-Also some variables might not fit the regex used here (e.g. `modelprop` in `model.prop.j2`).
+Also some variables might not fit the regex used here (e.g.
+`modelprop` in `model.prop.j2`).

     find .  -name '*.j2' | xargs grep '{{' | sed  's/[^{]*{{ *\([^ |]*\).*/\1/'